interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.annotating.rst

 Annotating your corpus
 ========================

 Another thing you might like to do is add metadata or annotations to your corpus.
-This can be done by simply editing corpus files.
+This can be done by simply editing corpus files, which are stored in a human-readable format.
 You can also automate annotation, however.
-To do this, you first run a ``search`` command and generate a ``concordance`.

-Then, you edit and colour this concordance however you like.

-Then, you can use the ``annotate`` command.
-It works a lot like the ``mark``, ``keep``, and ``del`` commands to begin with, but has some special syntax at the end.
+To do annotation, you first run a ``search`` command and generate a ``concordance``.
+Then, you can use the ``annotate`` command to save to disk a scheme based on the generated concordance lines. ``annotate` works a lot like the ``mark``, ``keep``, and ``del`` commands to begin with, but has some special syntax at the end.

 Tagging sentences
 -------------------